ArnonGuttel/MetroidLightMod/README.md

   </h1>
 <h3 align="center">

-  An mod to the origin Metroid by Nintendo, using Unity & C#
+  A mod to the original NES Metroid by Nintendo, using Unity & C#

   </h3>

 ## Table Of Content